 Sign #3 Comfort & Compliments

 The compliments from my boyfriend are endless, and no I don’t get tired of them.
-His acknowledgement of my beauty makes me feel great but I’ve gotten too comfortable.
+His acknowledgment of my beauty makes me feel great but I’ve gotten too comfortable.
 He may “love me the way I am” but it’s never a good idea to lose self-control because of the validation you are getting from someone else.

 The first step is acknowledging that I have a problem.
 I came to this conclusion last week when I ate 3-cartons of Ben and Jerry Red Velvet Ice Cream without a care in the world.
 I am losing self-control and I know it, but I will bounce back.
 Being healthy is so important, and I have to find ways to remain healthy while in a relationship or else…